 - Born March 6, 1979 in Vincennes, IN USA

-Clint Barmes has played over 1,000 games in the majors; he is the nephew of Bruce Barmes.
+Clint Barmes played over 1,000 games in the majors.
+He is the nephew of Bruce Barmes.

 College and Minors

-Clint tied the Indiana State record with a 30-game hitting streak in 2000; he led the Missouri Valley Conference with 7 triples and 146 total bases (tied with Ryan Howard, stole 20 bases and scored 63 runs.
-He tied for 10th in NCAA Division I in triples.
-He made All-Conference at shortstop and was named the Conference Newcomer of the Year (he had transferred from junior college).
+Clint tied an Indiana State Sycamores record with a 30-game hitting streak in 2000.
+He led the Missouri Valley Conference with 7 triples and 146 total bases (tied with Ryan Howard, stole 20 bases and scored 63 runs.
+He tied for 10th in NCAA Division I in triples, made All-Conference at shortstop and was named the Conference Newcomer of the Year (he had transferred from junior college).
 He was drafted by the Colorado Rockies in the 10th round of the 2000 amateur draft, one round before Brad Hawpe.
 He was signed by scout Ty Coslow and made his pro debut that summer.

-Barmes began his MLB career in superb form.
+Barmes began his 2005 in superb form.
 On Opening Day, he went 4 for 6 with a game-winning homer off Trevor Hoffman to break a 10-10 tie; he was the first rookie to hit a walk-off homer on Opening Day in MLB history.
-Through 2012, it was Clint's only walk-off dinger in the majors.
+It was also Clint's only walk-off dinger in the majors.
 He was hitting .410/.467/.639 through the end of April and was named the NL Rookie of the Month.
 His season was derailed when he was injured carrying deer meat up stairs to his apartment June 5; at the time, he was 7th in the 2005 NL with a .329 average.
-After 7 rehab games in the minors in late August, he returned in September, but struggled (.216/.256/.288 in 27 G) the remainder of the way.
-He finished the 2005 Rockies season with a .289/.330/.434 batting line, 10 home runs and 55 runs in 81 games; his OPS+ was 90.
+After 7 rehab games in the minors in late August, he returned in September, but struggled (.216/.256/.288 in 27 games) the rest of the way.
+He finished the 2005 Rockies season with a .289/.330/.434 batting line, 10 home runs and 55 runs scored in 81 games; his OPS+ was 90.
 He fielded .958 and his 17 errors tied Felipe Lopez for second among shortstops in the league despite missing half the year, one behind Jose Reyes.

 Barmes was the starting second baseman for the 2009 Rockies and hit .245/.294/.440 with 32 doubles, 23 home runs and 76 RBI while fielding .982.
 His OPS+ was down to 82.
-He set franchise records for home runs and RBI by a second baseman, topping Eric Young Sr.'s mark for RBI (74, set 13 years prior) and Jose Ortiz's homer mark (13 in 2001).
+He set franchise single season records for home runs and RBI by a second baseman, topping Eric Young Sr.'s mark for RBI (74, set 13 years prior) and Jose Ortiz's homer mark (13 in 2001).
 He was among the 2009 NL leaders in defensive wins above replacement (4th), caught stealing (tied for 6th with 10 despite just 12 successes) and assists (462, 2nd, 13 behind Miguel Tejada).
-He went 0 for 14 in the NLDS though.
+He went 0 for 14 in the NLDS.
 In 2010, Barmes was again the regular second baseman for Colorado, filling in at short for over a month when Tulowitzki was injured.
-His offensive performance declined further (.235/.305/.351, 8 HR, 67 OPS+) while he fielded .986 at 2B and .974 at SS.
+His offensive performance declined further (.235/.305/.351, 8 homers, 67 OPS+) while he fielded .986 at second base and .974 at shortstop.

 - 20-Home Run Seasons: 1 (2009)